 Therefore, to support the AI/ML services in application layer, the following aspects need to be studied:

-- Whether and how to enhance the architecture and related functions to support application layer AI/ML services.
+Whether and how to enhance the architecture and related functions to support application layer AI/ML services.

-- Whether and how the above architecture enhancement and related functions supporting the management/execution of AI/ML lifecycle operations.
+Whether and how the above architecture enhancement and related functions supporting the management/execution of AI/ML lifecycle operations.

 Editor's note: How the architecture enhancement and related functions supporting the FL related operations and services is FFS.

-- Whether and how the architecture enhancement and related functions leveraging the existing 5GC capabilities and assistance for the application layer AI/ML services.
+Whether and how the architecture enhancement and related functions leveraging the existing 5GC capabilities and assistance for the application layer AI/ML services.

-- Whether and how to enhance the architecture and the above related functions to support application layer AI/ML services in edge computing scenarios.
+Whether and how to enhance the architecture and the above related functions to support application layer AI/ML services in edge computing scenarios.

-- Whether and how to provide the exposure and related functionality to assist the AIML VAL applications for its AIML service operations like service lifecycle management (e.g., assist service creation, service status, service operation)
+Whether and how to provide the exposure and related functionality to assist the AIML VAL applications for its AIML service operations like service lifecycle management (e.g., assist service creation, service status, service operation)

 NOTE: Nomenclature alignment in the solution phase can result in re-mapping of “AIML service operation” to other terms.